samcat437/Milestone-2/README.md

 [Bootstrap 5.1](https://getbootstrap.com/) : Bootstrap 5 was used to organise the layout of the site, add basic styling, provide spacing and build custom elements.

-[Google Fonts](https://fonts.google.com/) : Google Fonts provided the font "Nanum Gothic" in order to customise and stylise the text.
+[Google Fonts](https://fonts.google.com/) : Google Fonts provided the font "Nanum Gothic" and "Gochi Hand" in order to customise and stylise the text.

 [Colorzilla](https://www.colorzilla.com/gradient-editor/) : Colorzilla has an ultimate CSS gradient generator that I used to generate the CSS for the background colors of my lesson.html page.